IntelLabs/t2sp/README.md

 We have a set of [tutorials](https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/T2S) at Intel DevCloud.
 A compiler binary is also there, and all dependencies have been installed, so you may start using the programming environment immediately.

-# Next releases
+# Next release
+We aim to release the following in December, 2021:
 + Throughput numbers of SGEMM, 2-D convolution, and Capsule convolution on GEN 12 GPU.
-Aim to open in December, 2021.

-+ Performance test of PairHMM is to open in December, 2021.
-+ Support for Stratix 10 FPGA will be released afterwards (The current release works for S10 as well, but lacks some critical optimizations for it).
-+ More automatic optimizations for improving performance.
++ Initial throughput numbers for Stratix 10 FPGA.

 # Citation